-First things first, we have to look at what we are going to use for our identity store.
-Huh?
-The SharePoint 2010 On-Premises that you have is currently using your Active Directory to see users and groups as well as for authentication.
-Of course, you may have set up SharePoint differently, but in most situations that’s what’s going on.
+First things first.
+We have to look at what we’re going to use for our identity store.
+SharePoint 2010 on-premises uses your Active Directory to see users and groups, as well as for authentication.
+Of course, you may have set up SharePoint differently.
+But in most situations that’s what’s going on.

-In short, Microsoft 365 trusts this tunnel and can therefore offload identity management and authentication with your servers.
-Technically it’s not exactly that happening, but it helps better understand.
+In short, Microsoft 365 trusts this tunnel—and can therefore offload identity management and authentication with your servers.
+Technically that’s not exactly what’s happening, but you can think about it that way in order to better understand it.
 The downside of ADFS is that it requires a server to install and set up.

 That’s why there is something called DirSync.
 DirSync essentially copies your users from your On-Premises Active Directory, along with some properties and if you want password (though it’s not the actual password being copied) and into Azure AD.
 Yes DirSync is a tool that copies your users.
 It’s easier to set up than ADFS, but means you now have your users in two locations, it’s not single sign on but “same sign on”.

 Before you upgrade from SharePoint 2010 you should understand what you’re going to do with your identities, because you are not simply upgrading SharePoint but also going to the cloud.
-You can look at how to configure Office 365 to use your Active Directory before upgrading to see how it’s done in the console and on your servers.
+You can look at how to configure Microsoft 365 to use your Active Directory before upgrading to see how it’s done in the console and on your servers.

 Know what you have and inventory SharePoint

 Your SharePoint inventory is crucial for this upgrade, but in my opinion goes way beyond just this project on your hands.
 You should always keep a detailed inventory of SharePoint to help you better manage it in the future.

 There are a few ways to inventory SharePoint:

-Obviously I work for Sharegate so the one I will recommend is our own management tool since it does not require any server install and doesn’t cost an arm and a leg.
+Obviously I work for ShareGate, so the one I will recommend is our own management tool since it does not require any server install and doesn’t cost an arm and a leg.
 You can try it out for free here.